numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-``@=`` and ``@@=`` have limited utility -- it's more common to write ``a = (b @ a)`` than it is to write ``a = (a @ b)``, and it is not generally possible to implement in-place matrix multiplication any more efficiently than by doing ``a = (a @ b)`` -- but they are included for completeness and symmetry.
+``@=`` and ``@@=`` have limited utility -- it's more common to write ``a = (b @ a)`` than it is to write ``a = (a @ b)``, and it is not generally possible to implement in-place matrix multiplication any more efficiently than by making a full copy of the matrix -- but they are included for completeness and symmetry.

 Compatibility considerations
 ============================

-Currently, the only legal use of the ``@`` token in Python code is at statement beginning in decorators.
-Therefore no code will be broken by the addition of these operators.
+Currently, the only legal use of the ``@`` token in Python code is at statement beginning in decorators, and the token strings ``@@``, ``@=``, and ``@@=`` are entirely illegal.
+The new operators are all binary infix; therefore they cannot occur at statement beginning.
+This means that no existing code will be broken by the addition of these operators, and there is no possible parsing ambiguity between decorator-@ and the new operators.

 Another important kind of compatibility is the mental cost paid by users to update their understanding of the Python language after this